pallabee/master-thesis/README.md

 # master-thesis
-This repo contains all code for the implementation done in my Master's Thesis.
+This repo contains all code for the implementation done in Master's Thesis.